Professional practice

 - Commercial chancery disputes

-Richard has a strong commercial chancery practice which covers a broad range of business disputes, for example in relation to: share / asset purchases (including SPA and APA warranties / representations), joint ventures, corporate governance and director conduct, control or entitlements as members or officers of corporate vehicles (including companies, LLPs, LPs, partnerships), unincorporated associations, trusts and offshore structures.
+Richard has a strong commercial chancery practice which covers a broad range of business disputes, for example in relation to: share / asset purchases / post M&A (including SPA and APA warranties / representations), joint ventures, corporate governance and director conduct, control or entitlements as members or officers of corporate vehicles (including companies, LLPs, LPs, partnerships), unincorporated associations, trusts and offshore structures.
 Richard’s cases have involved many different equitable doctrines and principles, including: express, constructive and resulting trusts, bona fide purchasers, solicitors’ liens, equitable assignment, trustee and receiver indemnities, security interests, equitable priorities, tracing, various reliefs under the Court’s equitable jurisdiction (including Beddoe, Berkley Applegate, Buckton, Public Trustee v Cooper), accessory liability and the economic torts, conversion and bailment.
 Examples of litigation-oriented cases (arbitration experience is detailed separately) include:

 SMA Investment Holdings Ltd v Harbour & Ors [2023] EWHC 428 (Comm) – acted (led by Daniel Saoul KC and with Lorraine Aboagye) for the Settlement Parties on one of the enforcement issues arising out of the SFO & Anr v LCL & 45 Ors litigation and following on from Ticehurst & Ors (see below), concerning a jurisdiction challenge against orders requiring the transfer of assets into the hands of new trustees, a late application for a stay of proceedings and abuse of process.